First aid provides the initial attention to a person suffering an injury or illness. First aid in the workplace has a number of benefits including:

 - providing immediate support to the injured person

-- improving safety awareness and preventing injury and illness in the workplace, and
+- improving safety awareness and preventing injury and illness in the workplace

 - assist in the early return to work and rehabilitation.